tabcat/rough-opal/rough-opal/APPLICATION.md

 <!-- - What are the benefits to getting this right? -->

 The architecture described previously combines Merkle-CRDTs with reliable hosting of the CRDT replicas for replication.
-It can be seen as centered around the edge computers; with more general machines pinning the data to keep it available.
+This design centers around edge computers with more general machines pinning and keeping the data available.
-Applications this architecture is best-suited usually fall into the media or communication category; things like most of Google's app suite.
+Applications this architecture is best-suited fall into the media or communication, things like most of Google's app suite.

-Building software this way has a few nice characteristics and goes hand in hand with delay-tolerant network designs like IPFS.
-The user has control over their data with the choice to pretty easily self-host.
-Any updates made locally are treated as the source of truth, sometimes called local-first.
+Building software this way has unique characteristics and goes hand in hand with delay-tolerant network designs like IPFS.
+The user has control over their data with the choice to self-host.
+The local replica is the source of truth, sometimes called local-first.

 Using Opal, developers will be able to define the state reducer for a database.
-A state reducer is a function that takes a state and an operation and returns a new state.
+A state reducer is a function that takes a state with an operation and returns a new state.
-UI components that need to be collaborative, whether that be between other users or a user's own devices, can use Opal to derive its state.
+Collaborative UI components can use Opal to derive their state.
+This collaboration can be between users or a user's devices.

-A big issue with peer-to-peer database like OrbitDB is that if no other devices are online then you can't replicate anything!
+A big issue with peer-to-peer databases like OrbitDB is that if no other devices are online, you can't replicate anything!
-Persistent replication is needed and there are two ways to do it.
+Persistent replication is needed, and there are two ways to do it.

 The first is continuing the pinning service idea, where you have servers to keep online with a list of databases to replicate.
 These servers run replication algorithms that work over pubsub and IPFS.
-As long as those pinners are online then the data is available and can be replicated.
+If those pinners are online, then the data is available and can be replicated.
-This solution is not always bad as it has some benefits, but might better be called 'persisted replication' since the pieces used for replication, pubsub and unpinned IPFS, are not persistent.
+This solution is not terrible as it has some benefits, but it is better called 'persisted replication' since the pieces used for replication, pubsub and unpinned/unreliably hosted IPFS, are not persistent.

 The second solution for persistent replication has to do with swapping pubsub for IPNS.
-Instead of a node advertising the latest known heads over pubsub, IPNS is used in-place and the IPNS and IPFS replica data is pinned.
+Instead of a node advertising the latest known heads over pubsub, IPNS becomes used in-place, and the IPNS and IPFS data is pinned.
-Another advantage here is that IPFS and IPNS are more general layers and don't require building up more infrastructure and support.
+Another advantage here is that IPFS and IPNS are more general layers and don't require building up infrastructure and support.

-Because the work done for OrbitDB under a previous grant was not accepted by them, doing this with OrbitDB would be very difficult due to some tight coupling.
+Because the work done for OrbitDB under a previous grant was not accepted, doing this with OrbitDB would be very difficult due to some tight coupling.
-Opal is much more modular when compared, especially with replication, which is the reason for not continuing with OrbitDB.
+Opal is much more modular when compared, especially with replication, which makes OrbitDB a bad fit for this use currently.

 Opal also includes incremental traversal of the Merkle-DAG in either direction.
-This is not part of OrbitDB and is probably the largest change from that previous grant work done.
+This traversal is not part of OrbitDB, and is probably the most significant change from that previous grant work.
-Incremental traversal allows for database entries to be kept out of memory, and streamed when needed by traversing a graph of CIDs.
+Incremental traversal allows for database entries to be kept out of memory and streamed when needed by traversing a graph of CIDs.

-The most difficult part to deliver for this grant will be the persistent replication piece.
-This is the part that involves uploading the replica, as its updated, to pinning services.
-It's totally new, will likely use CAR files and involve updating IPNS records.
+The most challenging part of this grant will be building persistent replication.
+It involves uploading the replica to pinning services as it's updated.
+It's new, will likely use CAR files, and require updating IPNS records.

 <!-- - What are the risks if you don't get it right? -->